 Once the state’s most lavish Greek Revival mansion and a landmark to river pilots, it was reduced by an 1890 fire to its bare Corinthian ribs.

-A prehistoric platform over 400 ft (122 m) wide and 35 ft (10.1 m) tall.
-The second-largest mound in North America, it was built around AD 1250 and was still in use as a ceremonial center when the first Europeans arrived; Emerald Mound is located on Hwy-553 just west of Natchez Trace Parkway milepost 10.3.
+Emerald Mound (daily), a prehistoric platform over 400 ft (122 m) wide and 35 ft (10.1 m) tall.
+The second-largest mound in North America, it was built around AD 1250 and was still in use as a ceremonial center when the first Europeans arrived.

 Live music aplenty in all styles and modes with redolent ambience and the live traditional Dixieland jazz, still going strong after 50 years!

 Built following the War of 1812 to help protect the river from invasion, Fort Jackson was flooded and badly damaged by the Hurricane Katrina storm surge.

 Before we get started, do you have an account with us already?

 Fantastic!
 Please enter the email address you used to sign up to Levantr with.

 You’ll see it on your journey board within 12 hours.